National Science Board: Former members

-Work of the National Science Board
+Work

-The board has two overarching roles: 1) Provide oversight and policy guidance to the National Science Foundation; and 2) Serve as an advisor to Congress and the president on matters concerning science and engineering in the U.S.
+The Board has two overarching roles: 1) Provide oversight and policy guidance to the National Science Foundation; and 2) Serve as an advisor to Congress and the president on matters concerning science and engineering in the U.S.

 Committees

-The work of the National Science Board is generally done through its committees.
-By statute, the board has an Executive Committee and other committees.
+The National Science Board generally conducts its work through its committees.
+By statute, the Board has an Executive Committee and other committees.
 Specifically, the NSF Act of 1950, as amended, authorizes the board "to appoint from among its members such committees as it deems necessary, and to assign to committees so appointed such survey and advisory functions as the Board deems appropriate...."

 Note: NSB Chair, NSB Vice Chair, and NSF Director are Members ex officio of all committees.